froster2006/meanstacktutorial/README.md

     bower install

-if run into connection git errors, run this before bower install
+if run into git connection errors on some repo, run this before bower install

     git config --global url."https://".insteadOf git://